Move Operation

 Design Smells

-- Two operations in an endpoint deal with data that changes differently, both on the data definition and on the data manipulation level.
-For instance, one operation may expose master data and the other one may expose operational data.
+Two operations in an endpoint deal with data that changes differently, both on the data definition and on the data manipulation level.
+For instance, one operation may expose master data and the other one may expose operational data, also known as transaction data.
 This causes undesired constraints on endpoint evolution.
+Different lifetimes make caching, especially cache invalidation, harder to manage.

-- There are several n to m relations between endpoints and implementation parts.
+There are several n to m relations between API endpoints and their implementation parts.
 At least one endpoint works with many implementation parts that evolve independently.

 Instructions

-- Remove the operation from the API Description or mark it as deprecated and soon to be retired.
+1. Remove the operation from the API Description of the endpoint that currently exposes it, or mark it as deprecated and soon to be retired.

-- Refactor at the code level (for instance, Spring REST controllers when implementing the API in Java).
-Optionally, implement a new stub that merely redirects clients to the new endpoint operation (in HTTP, this can be achieved with URL redirection and status code
+2. Refactor at the code level (for instance, Spring REST controllers when implementing the API in Java).
+Optionally, implement a new stub that merely redirects clients to the new endpoint operation (in HTTP, this can be achieved with URL redirection and status code 301 [Fielding and Reschke 2014]).

 Target Solution Sketch (Evolution Outline)